anza-xyz/agave/accounts-db/doc/chilli_pepper_store.md

 ## Snapshot

 * Create savepoint at Snapshot time (SavePoint Manager)
-* Generate backup snapshot database file from the savepoints
+* Generate backup snapshot db file from the savepoints
-* Archive the snapshot database in the snapshot tar ball.
+* Archive the snapshot db in the snapshot tar ball.

 ## On Restart

+* When restart from a downloaded snapshot, the chilli pepper store are reopend from the snapshot db file in tar bar.

+* When restarted from load snapshot, the chilli pepper store are reopend from the local db file.